Chaffee County prepares for reopening

-Participating local healthcare providers will begin the contact tracing process each time they perform a COVID-19 test by collecting a list of the close contacts of the patient.
-They will then pass that information to public health staff if the test comes back positive.
+Participating local health care providers will begin the contact tracing process each time they perform a COVID-19 test by collecting a list of the patient’s close contacts.
+They will pass that information to public health staff if the test comes back positive.

-Critical businesses that have been operating prior to the Safer at Home reopening do not need to fill out a Safe Business Checklist to receive a certificate.
-However, all safety guidelines still need to be followed.

-As Chaffee County begins to reopen, public health is also working on a plan to welcome back second-home owners.
-Currently, the county is set to open to second-home owners on May 16, however that this is a dynamic situation that could change.
-Public health is asking people who owns second homes in Chaffee County to consider quarantining in their current homes for two weeks before they return to Chaffee County.
-“By doing this, you help reduce the risk of bringing COVID-19 from your primary residence to Chaffee County,” Carlstrom said.

-The CDC has also expanded its list of COVID-19 symptoms to include the following: fever, cough, shortness of breath/difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat and loss of taste or smell.
+The Centers for Disease Control and Prevention has also expanded its list of COVID-19 symptoms to include the following: fever, cough, shortness of breath/difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat and loss of taste or smell.

-People experiencing symptoms can look at the county’s testing guidance document available at https://docs.google.com/document/d/1M7EZinBDWJauGnN58SIVXVnOkacyUyFT-xUKcCn96sM/edit, and call their medical provider for a test.
+People experiencing symptoms can look at the county’s testing guidance document available at docs.google.com/document/d/1M7EZinBDWJauGnN58SIVXVnOkacyUyFT-xUKcCn96sM/edit, and call their medical provider for a test.

-People without a medical provider can contact public health at 719-539-4510 and the department will help them get tested if they fit the criteria.
+Those without a medical provider can contact Public Health at 719-539-4510, and the department will help them get tested if they fit the criteria.

 Carlstrom said the county currently has adequate tests to allow anyone who has symptoms of COVID-19 to get tested.